 8 | Not drinking enough water

 Chug, chug, chug should be your motto on the trail.
 I drink a ton of water at home as it is, around four liters a day, but when you’re sweating your tushie off ALL DAY, you gotta be drinking like it’s your job.
 A good way to keep track of how hydrated you are is by taking notes during your pee breaks and your energy levels as well.
 This will give you a good indicator as to where you’re at hydration wise.
-Also, staying hydrated is one of the best ways to help prevent altitude sickness, if you happen to be hiking over 8,000 feet as well!
+Also, staying hydrated is one of the best ways to help prevent altitude sickness, if you happen to be hiking over 8,000 feet.

 I was able to stay hydrated easily by taking along my Sawyer Squeeze Filtration System and my Osprey Hydration Bladder.
 Together, I always had around four liters of water on me at any given time.
 This does add quite a bit of weight, but it motivates you to drink up so your pack will get lighter and lighter!
 Fill up as much as possible and try to get at least 4-5 liters down every day!